 Sarah's alternate dream after she was forced into taking the pills.
 After chasing after Reese, she was ambushed by the orderlies, then the Terminator came and grabbed her, and took her outside, to the playground.
 The nuclear explosion struck and it ends with the shockwave blasting the skin out of Sarah and the Terminator.

-Sarah's second dream sequence instead has nuclear missiles coming from beneath the playground, and the blast from the ignition incinerated the people and Sarah.
+Sarah's second dream sequence instead has nuclear missiles coming from beneath the playground, and the blast incinerated the people and Sarah.

 Linda Hamilton apparently forgot her earplugs for the scene where the T-1000 attacks Sarah, John and the T-800 in an elevator and incurred permanent hearing damage from all the gunshots fired in an enclosed space.